Delaying when you take your pension

 - If you eventually decide to use your pension savings to provide an income, there is no guarantee you will receive more, or even the same amount as if you were doing so now.
 For example, annuity rates may have changed.
 In addition, the income you lose out by delaying, may outweigh any growth on your fund from leaving it where it is.

 - There may be guarantees that you could lose, or restrictions or adjustments that are applied to your pension, that you will need to consider if delaying taking your pension beyond the original retirement date.

 - State benefits that you may be entitled to, may be affected if you delay your retirement date.

 We are not recommending a particular retirement option, or course of action, over another.
-There are other options available, which you can read more about using the related links below or by watching our video.
+There are other options available, which you can read more about using the related links below.